-New Year holds a special place in our heart.
-The holiday season brings everyone much closer as relatives and friends gather near to celebrate the coming of a new era.
+New Year holds a special place in our hearts.
+The holiday season brings everyone much closer as relatives and friends gather nearby to celebrate the coming of a new era.

 Seafarers aren’t different.
 We are normal people too and we enjoy family gatherings.
 It’s the most wonderful time of the year, they say.

 That’s why just after our vacation, we immediately plan our next scheduled embarkation hoping by the end of that contract, we be at home for Christmas or New Year.